TLDR: I wrote an Inkscape extension to make my life a little bit easier when designing assemblies with laser cutters.

 Two files are required: A .py and a .inx

 The .inx is an Inkscape extension dialog file.
 There’s a reference here, but for simple stuff, that’s not needed.
 There are plenty of decent examples in the extensions folder.
-You’ll start by modified the dialog options, and then the setting the self.OptionParser.add_option of the Python script to match.
+You’ll start by modifying the dialog options, and then setting the self.OptionParser.add_option of the Python script to match.

 For the Python portion, there is a little bit of magic.

 Most of the files in the extensions folders are just that: extensions.
-There are some special helper files, though.
+A few of the files in that folder are special helper files, though.
 They’re listed here.
 Inkex has the main Inkscape helper functions, and I used simplepath for SVG writing.

 One of the key concepts is that Inkscape mostly gets out of your way while running the Python script.
 You’re parsing and handling the SVG files directly, with the assistance of those helper scripts.
-It’s not so bad, SVG is a really simple format – In this case, I only needed commands relating to straight lines, listed in the documentation here.
+It’s not so bad, SVG is a really simple format – In this case, I only needed commands relating to straight lines, listed full SVG spec.

 When Inkscape calls your function, it runs YourExtensionClass.affect(), inherited from the Inkex module, which then calls YourExtensionClass.effect().
 Yeah, not a typo.
 It’s a little bit silly.